henzoparahua/henzoparahua/README.md

 ---
 > Howdy my friendo?!
 I'm a developer trying to improve my skills.
 Currently working on Java and C++
 > in order to become a graphic programmer.
 I do have knowledge on Web because of the way I was introduced
-> to the world of code, and so it is that I have skills on HTML/CSS/JS and PHP.
+> to the world of code, and so it is that I have skills on HTML/CSS/JS/PHP/MARIADB.
 ---

 ### Console.log("Statistics and Stuff");